sendhilg/toy-robot-simulator/README.md

 # Toy Robot Simulator

 ## Description
-The application is completed as a task following the requirments in [brief](BRIEF.md).
+The application is completed as a task following the requirements in [brief](BRIEF.md).

 ## Requirements
 The application was developed using python version 3.7.3